2ndSightLab/ai-tracker/mistake-tracker.md

 Again: THIS IS NOT COMPLETE.
 I don't log every error.
 Just when I start getting very frustrated because the model feels nerfed.
 I don't have time to log every error because there are so many.
 I also just started tracking this way after working on this project for a couple of months because logging every error caused the readme to get too massive, wasting tokens.

+## 6/15/2026 12:00 AM

+🔴 It's happening again.
+12:00 AM and the model is getting completely nerfed.
+It's answering questions in really dumb ways and not following my reuqiemsnts or project objecives.
+The objectives tell the project how to respond to prompts and it will get it half right, fix one thing and mess up another.
+It's so frustrating when it gets like this.
+Also, I'm not entirely sure if it also has to do with the model getting killed and starting a new session.
+When re-reading the reuqiemsnst in the new sestion it's having a really hard time figuring things out again.
+One shotting was pretting good.
+New sessiona nd revisions is: 👎

 ## 6/14/2026 3:41 PM

 Let's see how many mistakes we get today...